RobloxAPI/testfiles/spec/README.md

 		FieldB: Value2
 ```

-Each golden file, unless specified otherwise, is a struct with three fields:
+Each golden file, unless specified otherwise, is a standard struct with three
+fields:

 - `Format`: The format of the corresponding input file.
 - `Struct`: A value indicating the structure of the `Data` field, as determined
   by directives in the input file.
 - `Data`: The value representing the content of the input file through the
   determined structure.

+Each format has several pieces of information associated with it:

+- **Struct:** The value displayed in the `Struct` field of the standard struct
+  when the format is used.
+- **Directive:** The directive that causes the format to be used.
+- **Formats:** A list of supported input formats.

 Golden files are encoded in UTF-8.